jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 7. **Register as a Mentee**

 - The 'Mentee Form' tab routes to a static form which requires users to input their name, email, time-zone, top 3 skills, and a description.
-- If the form is submitted without input, red error messages are displayed to bring the user's attention on how to remediate the error.
+- If the form is submitted without some of its fields being filled, red error messages are displayed to bring the user's attention on how to remediate the error.
 - The email field must follow a specific format in order for the form to be submitted.
 - Once filled out correctly, a new Mentee user is created in our database.